 Assets refer to the value of a possession.
 Possessions may be physical in nature such as a vehicle or intangible such as money owed to the business by a customer.
 The most commonly used asset on the books of a business is the cash account.
-So cash is an asset and in reality it is the most important asset.
+Therefore, cash is an asset, it is the most important asset.
 Every business operates using cash and when the business operation is sold, the goal is to have more cash transferred to the owner than he initially invested.
 When cash is tight or low, operations become more difficult to maintain and therefore, more stressful for all involved.

 On the opposite side of assets are liabilities.
 The most common liability in business is accounts payable.
 These are the amounts owed to suppliers or subcontractors for goods and services provided to the business.
 These vendors allow the business to pay later for these goods and services.
 Other liabilities include amounts owed for payroll and the associated benefits provided to employees.

 With business, owing money is not a good situation as debt creates drag in business operations.
 As debt builds most businesses experience insolvency issues and ultimately fail.
 The liabilities are found in the bottom half of the balance sheet.

 The equity section of the balance sheet identifies the value of the investment made by the owners of the company.
 In most presentation formats it reveals the initial investment, lifetime earnings to the beginning of the fiscal period and the current earnings for this year.
 In addition, this section also states how much money has been withdrawn by the owners of the company.

 Most individuals confuse revenue and sales.
 Revenue is more comprehensive and includes the subset of sales.
 Revenue can include interest earned on the cash deposits, fees charged to customers for late payments and more.
 Sales are confined to the primary purpose of the business.